FudaWiki/fudawiki-files/hanafuda/yaku.md

 # Lists of Yaku Names

-The following Hanafuda Yaku will be categorized according to their type and composition and arranged in the alphabetical order of their most popular Japanese names.
+The following Hanafuda Yaku will be categorized according to their type and composition and arranged in the alphabetical order.

-> If the original name is in Korean and there is no Japanese name equivalent, then it will be *listed in Korean instead*.
-{.is-warning}

 For a list of all Hanafuda Yaku Names, see [Glossary of Hanafuda Yaku Names](/en/hanafuda/yaku/glossary).